sporto/elm-tutorial/building/adding_routing.md

 ## Players List

-The players' list needs to show buttons to go to the player's edit view.
+The players' list needs to show a button for each player in order to go to the player's edit view.
 In __src/Players/List.elm__.

 Add a new function for this button at the end: